gabrielmulligan/fishersirisdataset/README.md

 ## The Data
 The data was collected by Fisher’s colleague, Edgar Anderson, in order to quantify the scientific variation of Iris flowers of three related species.
 Two of the three species (setosa and versicolor) were collected in the Gaspé Peninsula in Quebec, Canada:-
 >all from the same pasture, and picked on the same day and measured at the same time by the same person with the same apparatus <sup>[Reference 1](https://link.springer.com/chapter/10.1007/978-1-4612-5098-2_2)</sup>.
+The third species (virginica) was collected from a different colony.

 The data set consists of fifty samples from each of three species of Iris (setosa, versicolor and virginica).
 Four features were measured (in cm) from each sample:-
 - Length of Petal